Why are Philips Ventilators and Breathing Machines Being Recalled?

 Anyone who has used Philips breathing machines and has experienced the following symptoms is being urged to stop immediately and seek medical attention:

 More Details on PE-PUR Foam

 The PE-PUR foam used for soundproofing is harmless when fully intact.
-However, once the substance begins to decompose over time, particulate matter and harmful gases are released, and as you can imagine, the only place for them to go is into your lungs and airways.
+However, once the substance begins to decompose over time, particulate matter and harmful gasses are released, and as you can imagine, the only place for them to go is into your lungs and airways.
 Philips’ internal study of degraded foam revealed 5 extremely harmful chemicals, including Toluene diamine, Diethylene glycol, and Dimethyl diazene.
-Not only that, but even if there are no particles or debris, multiple noxious gases are emitted from the foam, and those are also highly toxic for consumers.
+Not only that, but even if there are no particles or debris, multiple noxious gasses are emitted from the foam, and those are also highly toxic for consumers.

 Given the recency of these findings, scientists haven’t definitively determined all of the health risks that PE-PUR foam and gas inhalation pose to consumers.
 However, it is generally believed that constant exposure significantly increases users’ risk of cancer and/or damage to internal organs.

 Anyone who may wish to move forward with a claim against Philips should consider amassing as many materials as possible, including: